rucio/documentation/docs/installing_server.md

 Rucio servers may run also conveyor daemon, which is responsible for submission of the transfers created in connection with existing Rucio rule.
-In case both, the source and destination RSEs have attribute {\'oidc_support\': True} assigned, the Rucio account which created such a rule will be used to request a JWT token for OAuth2 authentication with FTS.
-The issuer of user\'s token will be used to get a valid OIDC token with the requested audience and scope for FTS transfer.
-This new token will have either the same identity of the user (received after user\'s token exchange with IdP) or it will have the identity of the Rucio Admin IAM client (client_id will be in the \'sub\' claim) (received after client credentials token flow of the admin).
+In case both, the source and destination RSEs have attribute __{'oidc_support': True}__ assigned, the Rucio account which created such a rule will be used to request a JWT token for OAuth2 authentication with FTS.
+The issuer of user's token will be used to get a valid OIDC token with the requested audience and scope for FTS transfer.
+This new token will have either the same identity of the user (received after user's token exchange with IdP) or it will have the identity of the Rucio Admin IAM client (client_id will be in the __'sub'__ claim) (received after client credentials token flow of the admin).
 If in any of the two formerly mentioned cases, valid token is present in Rucio DB beforehand, it will be used in the header of the transfer request to FTS